 How long before we see results?

-Meaningful results appear within 6–12 months when programs are structured around 90-day delivery cycles.
-A typical enterprise transformation achieves significant ROI within 18–24 months.
-EPC Group delivers measurable business outcomes at each sprint stage, not just at the end of a multi-year program.
+Meaningful results typically emerge within 6–12 months when programs follow 90-day delivery cycles.
+A standard enterprise transformation often sees significant ROI within 18–24 months.

 Do we have to replace all our existing systems?

 No. Modern integration tools, APIs, and hybrid cloud architectures connect legacy systems with modern applications.
-The goal is strategic modernization — replacing systems where ROI justifies it while extending the life of investments that still serve the business well.
+The goal is strategic modernization.
+This involves:

 Start your transformation program